Statute of Frauds: Court procedure

-Sections 10 and 11 deal with the execution of judgments upon equitable interests of cestui que trust in land and held free from the incumbrances of the persons seized in trust.
-Trust shall be pass by descent to the heir of the cestui que trust subject to charges for the oblation of the decedent, but the heir shall not become chargeable of his own estate for the obligations of the decedent.
+Sections 10 and 11 of the act dealt with the execution of judgments upon equitable interests of cestui que trust in land and held free from the incumbrances of the persons seized in trust.

-Section 13 and 14 provide that the effective date for judgments against bona fide purchasers for value of land is the date they are docketed and requiring that judgments of the courts enter the date docketed when signing it without a fee.
+Sections 13 and 14 of the act provide that the effective date for judgments against bona fide purchasers for value of land is the date they are docketed and requiring that judgments of the courts enter the date docketed when signing it without a fee.

-Section 15 provides that fieri facias or other writs of execution are effective against goods from the date given it is given to the sheriff and the sheriff shall write on the back of it the day, month and year he received it without a fee.
+Section 15 of the act provided that fieri facias or other writs of execution are effective against goods from the date given it is given to the sheriff and the sheriff shall write on the back of it the day, month and year he received it without a fee.

-Section 17 provides that recognisances shall bind bona fide purchasers for value of land from the time they are enrolled and requiring that the day month and year of the recognisance be entered on the roll without a fee.
+Section 17 of the act provided that recognisances shall bind bona fide purchasers for value of land from the time they are enrolled and requiring that the day month and year of the recognisance be entered on the roll without a fee.

-Section 23 preserves the jurisdiction of ecclesiastical courts to probate wills in personal property subject to the rules of this statute.
-Court of Probate Act 1857 (20 & 21 Vict c 77) transferred responsibility for the granting of probate from the ecclesiastical courts of England and Wales to a new civil Court of Probate in January 1858.
+Section 23 of the act preserved the jurisdiction of ecclesiastical courts to probate wills in personal property subject to the rules of this statute.
+Court of Probate Act 1857 (20 & 21 Vict. c.
+77) transferred responsibility for the granting of probate from the ecclesiastical courts of England and Wales to a new civil Court of Probate in January 1858.

-Section 24 proves that the husband may be the administrator of the intestate estate of a married woman as before the Statute of Distribution (22 & 23 Car 2 c 10).
+Section 24 of the act provided that the husband may be the administrator of the intestate estate of a married woman as before the Statute of Distribution (22 & 23 Cha.
+2. c.
+10).

-Sections 13 and 14 were repealed by Part I of the Schedule to the Civil Procedure Acts Repeal Act 1879 (42 & 43 Vict. c 59).
+Sections 13 and 14 of the act were repealed by part I of the schedule to the Civil Procedure Acts Repeal Act 1879 (42 & 43 Vict. c 59).

-Sections 15 was repealed by the Schedule to the Sale of Goods Act 1893, but section 26 that act continued the requirement that fieri facias or other writs of execution are effective against goods from when they are given to the sheriff and the sheriff shall endorse the writ with the date and time he received it.
+Sections 15 of the act was repealed by the schedule to the Sale of Goods Act 1893, but section 26 that act continued the requirement that fieri facias or other writs of execution are effective against goods from when they are given to the sheriff and the sheriff shall endorse the writ with the date and time he received it.

-Section 17 was repealed by the Schedule to the Statute Law Revision and Civil Procedure Act 1881 (44 & 45 Vict. c.
+Section 17 of the act was repealed by the schedule to the Statute Law Revision and Civil Procedure Act 1881 (44 & 45 Vict. c.
 59).

-Sections 10 and 11 and 23 and 24, so far as unrepealed, were repealed by section 56 of, and Part I of Schedule 2 to the Administration of Estates Act 1925 (15 & 16 Geo 5 c 23).
-Section 24 was also repealed by section 207 of, and Schedule 7 to, the Law of Property Act 1925 (15 Geo 5 c 20).
+Sections 10 and 11 and 23 and 24 of the act, so far as unrepealed, were repealed by section 56 of, and part I of schedule 2 to the Administration of Estates Act 1925 (15 & 16 Geo.
+5. c.
+23).
+Section 24 of the act was also repealed by section 207 of, and schedule 7 to, the Law of Property Act 1925 (15 & 16 Geo.
+5. c.
+20).